lblaka/real-estate-project/README.md

 # Overview
 This project analyzes a series of linear regressions to provide recommendations for King County Real Estate to have a greater understanding on how to properly price homes.
 Interpretive analysis shows that income per capita and square footage of the home are strong indicators on how to price a home.
 # Business Understanding
-King County Real Estate has contracted us to investigate what features of a home have the greatest impact on pricing and speeding up the sale of the home.
+King County Real Estate has contracted us to investigate what home features have the greatest impact on pricing and speeding up the sale of the home.
 Based on our models, King County Real Estate should: A) Review the relationship between the square footage of the home and price of a home and B) Review the relationship between income per capita of a neighborhood and price of a home.
 # Data Analysis & Methodology
 The project utilizes a descriptive analysis, linear modeling, and running several iterations of an OLS regression on home features to reveal which factors contribute most to housing prices.
 Our main data sets are King County House Sales Data from 2014 to 2015, and USA.com data on income per capita across cities in King County.
 The prediction accuracy of the features of a home included in our model accounted for about 67% of the variation in price, with a price prediction of +/- $192,033 from the actual price.
 # Results